-- (i) The Plan was adopted by resolution of Council on [insert date] and approved by the Director-General, DPE on [insert date]. - (ii) Council shall incorporate a clause that activates the approved provisions of the Plan for purposes of any LEP that covers all or part of the area to which the Plan applies.
+(i) The Plan was adopted by resolution of Council at its Ordinary Meeting held on 13 December 2016, and approved by the Secretary of the DPIE (previously DoPE) on 30 July 2020.

+(ii) Council shall incorporate a clause that activates the approved provisions of the Plan for purposes of any LEP that covers all or part of the area to which the Plan applies.